nshimaza/thread-supervisor/README.md

 to your loop?
 It is a bad idea.
 Because `withAsync` is a `bracket`, recursive call from `inner` makes non-tail-recurse call.

-In other words, the difference between `withAsync` and `newChild` is strategy of installing / un-installing cleanup handler.  `withAsync` installs cleanup handler on stack so it uninstalls handler based on its lexical scope.
+In other words, the difference between `withAsync` and `async-supervisor` is strategy of installing / un-installing cleanup handler.  `withAsync` installs cleanup handler on stack so it uninstalls handler based on its lexical scope.
-`newChild` installs cleanup handler surrounding user supplied action so it uninstalls handlers at actual dynamic thread termination.
+`async-supervisor` installs cleanup handler surrounding user supplied action so it uninstalls handlers at actual dynamic thread termination.